rocpoc/ai-projects/README.md

 # 🄰🄸 🄿🅁🄾🄹🄴🄲🅃🅂

-#### these are all the projects I've completed for udacity's artificial intelligence nanodegree:
+#### welcome! these are all the projects I've completed for udacity's artificial intelligence nanodegree:

 ## [sudoku solver](/1_Sudoku)
 - use constraint propagation and search to build an agent that reasons like a human would to efficiently solve any Sudoku puzzle